tarun29061990/less-scss-convertor/README.md

 Licence
 --------
-This is licensed under : The Apache Software License, Version 2.0.
+less-scss-convertor is licensed under : The Apache Software License, Version 2.0.
 Here is a copy of the license (http://www.apache.org/licenses/LICENSE-2.0.txt)